BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 ## 1. Vision and Goals Of The Project:

 Build a command-line script to automate running Lustre in Kubernetes, which provide APIs that enable the most popular high-performance computing (HPC) file system to be portable across different cloud platforms and minimize the disadvantage by vendor lock-in.
 We leverage cloud-native features such portable API and no cloud vendor lock-in, to incorporate resilience to failures and scaling of Lustre components (MGS, MDS, OSS).
-High-level goals of the project include: Build a user-friendly system to run Lustre in Kubernetes, enabling the most popular high-performance computing (HPC) file system to be portable across different cloud solutions
+High-level goals of the project include:

 - Provide a simple, user-friendly command-line interface to setup Lustre on Kubernetes

 - Support the ability to add or remove Lustre nodes (hosted on Kubernetes) through scripts / tools

-- Leverage the “Rook” framework to develop Kubernetes operator providing features of auto-scaling and resilience to failures of Lustre components (MGS, MDS, OSS) on the cloud.
+- Leverage the “Rook” framework to develop Kubernetes operator providing features of bootstrapping, configuration, scaling and disaster recovery of Lustre components (MGS, MDS, OSS) on the cloud

 ## 2. Users/Personas Of The Project: